Click a question to display its answer. Additional help about specific Internet Banking functions can be viewed once you sign-on to Internet Banking.

 What accounts can I transfer from in Internet Banking, and is there a limit on the amount of funds I can transfer?

-You may transfer a maximum of $100,000 per transaction from the following accounts: savings, money market, checking, PaySmart, pledge of savings lines of credit, pledge of stock lines of credit, readi-cash lines of credit, and home equity lines of credit.
+You may transfer a maximum of $100,000 per transaction from the following accounts: savings, money market, checking, PaySmart, pledge of savings lines of credit, pledge of stock lines of credit, readi-cash lines of credit, and interest only home equity lines of credit.

 When using the Funds Transfer and Popmoney services, there is a limit of $5,000 per transfer and / or per day, and a monthly limit of $10,000 in total transfers.